 I’ve had many passions over the years, but currently my days are consumed with writing, genealogy, and gardening.
 I’ve completed a book about my father’s experiences as a guerrilla in North Luzon in the Philippines during World War II (to be published sometime in 2018), but I also like to write about growing up as an “Army Brat,” about some of my more—shall we say—unusual ancestors, and about my adventures in my garden.
 Sometimes I also write about nonsense or something that popped into my head in the middle of the night.
 Today I’m going to start with gardening, and I’m going to start at the beginning.
 If you’d like to come along, look under “One Woman’s Garden” for a tribute to Harriett, who started it all.

 It is the first week of November.
 Hubby and I venture out for an afternoon drive.
-Only a couple of hours, to drink in the intoxicating beauty that blankets the Sierra Nevada foothills each year as the seasons rotate.
-The spectacular reds, purples, oranges, rusts, and...read more
+Only a few hours, to drink in the intoxicating beauty that blankets our Sierra Nevada foothills each year as the seasons rotate.
+The spectacular reds, purples, oranges, rusts, and golds...read more

 Tomorrow is Veterans Day.
 As always, my thoughts turn to my favorite veteran, Colonel Arthur Philip Murphy, my dad, who spent nearly five years in the Philippines during World War II, most of that time listed as "missing in action" (translation: presumed dead).
 His...read more